meower-media/MeowerBot.py/docs/tutorial/cogs.md

 ```

-The commands are basicly the same for `bot.command`

-you just use the imported `command` decorateor insted
+The commands are basicly the same for `bot.command`, you just use the imported `command` decorateor insted

 ```py
 #cogs.py